Looking for the best things to do in Santa Rosa California? Or maybe you’re on the fence and what to know why you should visit Santa Rosa.

 WHAT SHOULD I NOT MISS IN SANTA ROSA?

 Well, it’s wine country…so don’t miss that.
-The historic district, a day trip to San Francisco, or the smaller town of Healdsburg ca.
+The historic district, a day trip check out the famous San Francisco Landmarks, or the smaller town of Healdsburg ca.

 WHAT CAN YOU DO IN SANTA ROSA FOR FREE?